 Possibly Effective for

-- Metabolic syndrome.
-Taking inositol with or without alpha-lipoic acid seems to improve insulin resistance, cholesterol and triglyceride levels, and blood pressure in postmenopausal women with metabolic syndrome.
+- A grouping of symptoms that increase the risk of diabetes, heart disease, and stroke (metabolic syndrome).
+Taking inositol by mouth, with or without alpha-lipoic acid, seems to improve insulin resistance, cholesterol, triglycerides, and blood pressure in people with metabolic syndrome.

 Possibly Ineffective for